-- competitiveness and reasonableness
+- · competitiveness and reasonableness

 - acceptability to shareholders

-- performance linkage / alignment of executive compensation
+- · performance linkage / alignment of executive compensation

 - transparency

 The Nomination and Remuneration Committee is responsible for determining and reviewing remuneration arrangements for its directors and executives.
 The performance of the consolidated entity depends on the quality of its directors and executives.
 The remuneration philosophy is to attract, motivate and retain high performance and high quality personnel.

-In consultation with external remuneration consultants, the Nomination and Remuneration Committee has structured an executive remuneration framework that is market competitive and complementary to the reward strategy of the consolidated entity.
+The Nomination and Remuneration Committee has structured an executive remuneration framework that is market competitive and complementary to the reward strategy of the consolidated entity.
+The Company engaged a remuneration consultant in the prior year but not in the current year.